Guide to Military Nursing Education & Service

 Pros and Cons: The Benefits and Challenges of a Military Nursing Career

-The tangible benefits such as pay, housing, and travel are the reasons many nurses join the U.S. military.
-However, the comradery, training opportunities, advancement, and being part of a team with a mission to save lives make the benefits of military nursing unquantifiable.
+The tangible benefits, such as pay, housing, and travel, are the reasons many nurses join the U.S. military.
+However, the camaraderie, training opportunities, advancement, and the opportunity to be part of a team with a mission to save lives make the benefits of military nursing unquantifiable.

-Nurses in every medical environment experience challenges in their roles.
-For the military nurse, not only are they faced with caring for our nation's heroes and their families, they also face deployments away from their families where active combat is a real threat.
-Establishing Mobile Medical Units or providing care in the sky or at sea, military nurses face true occupational risks.
+Nurses across all medical environments face challenges in their roles.
+For the military nurse, not only are they faced with caring for our nation's heroes and their families, but they also face deployments away from their families where active combat is a real threat.
+Whether establishing Mobile Medical Units or providing care in the sky or at sea, military nurses face real occupational risks.

 Life Beyond the Corps: Separating from Military Service

 Transitioning out of the military to new roles and environments can be stressful and full of uncertainty.
-The U.S. military, along with the Department of Defense and Veterans Administration strives to ensure military nurses are prepared to live a full and productive life once separated from the corps.
+The U.S. military, along with the Department of Defense and Veterans Administration,